mitsuhiko/lucumr/2014/2/16/a-case-for-upserts.rst

 What's an Upsert
 ----------------

-Upsets probably got a bad reputation because they were popularized by MySQL which is often regarded as a bad SQL database.
-However MySQL also became popular as a driving force behind web applications so some of it's design decisions work really well in a web environment.
+Upserts probably got a bad reputation because they were popularized by MySQL which is often regarded as a bad SQL database.
+However MySQL also became popular as a driving force behind web applications so some of its design decisions work really well in a web environment.

 In MySQL there are two types of upserts: replaces (which can be emulated